eddy-bryan/alchemy-aleworks/business_model.md

 # E-commerce Business Model: Alchemy Aleworks

 ## Overview
-Alchemy Aleworks operates as an e-commerce platform specialising in craft beers and merchandise.
-The business model integrates online sales with a physical taproom experience, offering a seamless journey from exploration to purchase.
+Alchemy Aleworks operates as an e-commerce platform specialising in craft beers and merchandise, offering a seamless integration of online sales and physical taproom experiences.

+## Business Focus
+Alchemy Aleworks primarily serves the B2C (Business-to-Consumer) market, catering directly to beer enthusiasts and consumers of craft beverages.

 ## Key Components